capsseminar/playenv/_posts/2018-09-12-accelerated-microeconomics-ta-notes.md

 ---
 layout: post
-title: "Accelerated Microeconomics: TA Session 1 Notes"
+title: "Accelerated Microeconomics: Lesson Notes"
 excerpt: "Utility: A general measure of welfare.
 Not an actual number (no one says “I’m at happiness level 7today!”)..."
 image: images/travel/IMG_20160825_181820.jpg
 categories: